-I am a fifth-year graduate student working with Professor Neal Pearlmutter in the Sentence Processing Lab.
+I am a graduate student working with Professor Neal Pearlmutter in the Sentence Processing Lab.
 My research focuses on the effects of semantic properties on syntactic planning in sentence production.
 I am specifically interested in word-order determination and planning at the level of the noun phrase.

 I am currently investigating the role of semantic integration—a relatedness relationship between lexical items—in grammatical encoding.
 These experiments investigate semantic integration’s effects on rates of exchange errors: speech errors in which words or phrases are exchanged (e.g., saying “the letter on the stamp” when “the stamp on the letter” was intended).
 I am also developing experiments to investigate phrase-internal word-order planning (the planning of the adjective and noun in phrases such as “the red dress”).